mihailrc/selfDrivingCar/advancedLaneLines/README.md

 Camera was calibrated using 20 chessboard pattern images provided in the project repository.

-TODO - add link with code
-The code that performs camera calibration can be found here.
+The code that performs camera calibration can be found [here](./sdc/utils.py).

 calibrateCamera() takes as input the path to the calibration images directory and outputs the calibration matrix and distortion coefficients.
 This method uses OpenCV methods findChessboardCorners() and calibrateCamera() to calculate the calibration coefficients.
 These coefficients are saved in a pickle file in order to avoid calculating them over and over again.